History of Savannah Guthrie in Timeline

 On June 9, 2011, Savannah Guthrie departed The Daily Rundown for Today and was appointed NBC News chief legal analyst.

-In 2011, Savannah Guthrie interviewed Donald Trump regarding the Barack Obama "birther" controversy and Conrad Murray after he was found guilty in Michael Jackson's death.
+In 2011, Savannah Guthrie interviewed Donald Trump about the Barack Obama "birther" controversy and Conrad Murray after his conviction in the death of Michael Jackson.
 She also reported exclusive details on the death of Osama bin Laden.

 On June 29, 2012, it was announced that Savannah Guthrie would co-anchor Today, replacing Ann Curry.